 Students are to be punctual.
-Students are to demonstrate arrival to facility five to ten minutes prior to starting time.
+Students are to demonstrate arrival to the facility five to ten minutes before starting time.
 Students are asked to plan extra time for parking and finding the location.

 Students are to set priorities.
 When students are at fieldwork, they should view Level I Fieldwork/Level II Fieldwork as a top priority.
-Students should complete assignments in a timely manner.
+Students should complete assignments on time.
 Students are advised not to wait until the last minute to request access to patients or information needed to complete assignments.
 Students are advised that fieldwork is not the place to do other schoolwork or deal with personal concerns.

 Students are to dress professionally.
-Students are to follow OTA Program Dress Code found in OTA Student Handbook.
-Students may follow the Dress Code of the fieldwork setting, if this is initiated by the Fieldwork Educator.
-Fieldwork Educators: please identify/locate this information for the student if you'd like them to follow your dress code.
+Students are to follow Health Science Professional Expectations Dress Code found in OTA Student Handbook.
+Students may follow the Dress Code of the fieldwork setting if this is initiated by the Fieldwork Educator.
+Fieldwork Educators: please identify/locate this information for the student if you would like them to follow your dress code.